acousticrobot/web-16/_pages/recipes/burrito.md

       * oil, aromatics and spices for about 5 min
       * add beef, 5 min
       * add potatoes and carrots
-  6. add potato and carrot
-  6. add back in the beans and water
+  6. return beans and reserved water
-  7. cook together (pressure for 3 min?)
+  7. slow cook 1 hour
   8. let cool
   9. Mix the cheese mix with the beef/bean mix
   10. fill tortillas with 175 grams each